ahmedhasandrlnd/Self-Driving-Car-Engineer-Nanodegree/Help/README.md

-# WGet help from Peers and Mentors
+# Get help from Peers and Mentors

 ## Concepts
 1. What it takes